tewebsolutions/roi-test-node/README.md

 Currently the HTTP APIs are not RESTful web services, as they rely on session cookies.
 It is possible to override the authentication middleware in `auth.js` to use token based authentication.

-The app is not protected against CSRF attacks.

 ### Version